A Note on the Existence of Gibbs Marked Point Processes with Applications in Stochastic Geometry: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have commented on the recent existence result from \cite{ar:RoellyZass} for the Gibbs marked point processes.
 We provided a new formulation of the range assumption and applied the general theorem to the family of Gibbs facet processes with repulsive interactions in $\rd$, $d \geq 2$.
 We also proved that the finite-volume Gibbs facet processes with attractive interactions do not exist in $\rtwo$.
 We believe that it should be possible to show that the finite-volume Gibbs facet processes with attractive interactions do not exist in any dimension.

-In the last section, we considered the Gibbs-Laguerre tessellations of $\rtwo$ and proved that, under the assumption that $\barp(\{\zeromeasure\}) = 0$, the infinite-volume Gibbs-Laguerre process exists for the energy function given in (\ref{def:EFVertices}).
-The important tool for this proof was the definition of the sets $\C(\Lambda,a,l,n)$ in (\ref{def:MnyABC}) and Proposition \ref{lemma:KeyPropForEnergyFunctionVertices}, which allowed us to prove the equality of conditional energies in Lemma \ref{lemma:RovnostPodmEnergie}.
-It could be worth exploring whether the definition of sets $\C(\Lambda,a,l,n)$ is not sufficient in itself to show that the conditional energies are equal for other energy functions as well.
+In the last section, we considered the Gibbs--Laguerre tessellations of $\rtwo$ and proved that, under the assumption that $\barp(\{\zeromeasure\}) = 0$, the infinite-volume Gibbs--Laguerre process exists for the energy function given in (\ref{def:EFVertices}).